 CRS – Joseph Ruggeri & Neil Byrne

-DEP has a new model ordinance for the state.
+DEP has a new NJ State model ordinance.
 FEMA audited it a couple years ago and found issues and inconsistencies.
-All these requirements are listed in this ordinance.
+This is a code-coordinated model that includes NFIP, State Floodplain and State Building Code requirements.

-DCA does have a couple of issues with it.
+DCA does not adopt Appendix G and non-structural aspects of the International Building Code (IBC) so communities will need to include those in their flood ordinances to be compliant with FEMA.

 DEP working with all 553 communities but only a couple have adopted it thus far.